WERE YOU DISCRIMINATED AGAINST AT WORK DUE TO YOUR RELIGION? CALL US TODAY!

 - Quid pro quo harassment

 Your employment or advancement should not be based on conformity to the religious beliefs of your boss.
-If you are told that you will have an easier time at work if you would only accept Jesus Christ as your personal savior or that you will be promoted if you study the principles of a certain religion or that the company is downsizing and only those who are willing to work on weekends, which may contain your Sabbath, will be kept on, then you have a case to make against your employer.
+If told that you would have an easier time at work if you identified and studied the principles of a certain religion or that the company is downsizing and firing certain religious groups, you have a case to make against your employer.
+It is also illegal for a highly religious manager to tempt you with promotion primarily on your religious identification. - Hostile work environment

-The law also protects you from having to work in a hostile environment.
+If you get confronted consistently about your faith, chances are you will not be very productive at work.
+Laws protect you from having to work in a hostile environment.
 You cannot be made to feel unwelcome because of your religion.
 Of course, there are subtleties here.
 You may have colleagues who are genuinely interested in your religion or in the fact that you hold no religious beliefs.
 Sifting through the views and opinions of work colleagues is a good way to get to know each other.
 Things only turn ugly when people turn such friendly conversations into persistent harangues.
-If you are constantly confronted with the fact that you do not believe as they do and such contact with them is unavoidable, then you will not be very productive.
 Such an experience can also traumatize you to the point that you are forced to leave your job.
+No one should ever have to deal with this kind of harassment.
+When an employer retaliates, you should contact a LA workplace attorney immediately.

 Proselytizing